A happy group of students with diverse disabilities smile for the camera

 HOUSING / MEALS

 Are residential living skills a component of this program?
-No
+Yes

 Are life skills a component of this program?
 Yes

 Housing is provided and arranged for students?
-No
+Yes

 Are students able to live and work over the summer in the housing?
 No